tomasbasham/tomasbasham.github.io/_posts/2016-01-29-writing-efficient-dockerfiles.md

 description: How to write an efficient Dockerfile for development and production environments.
 author: Tomas Basham
 comments: true
-category: Technology
+category: Development
-tags: technology docker
+tags: development docker
 ---
 In this article, you will learn the importance of structuring Dockerfiles when containerising an application and the pitfalls of doing otherwise.